Working hours and holidays

-Some students commencing research degrees are surprised that they are not entitled to the long vacation periods to which they have become accustomed as undergraduate and postgraduate taught students.
+Some students commencing research degrees may be surprised that they are not entitled to the long vacation periods to which they have become accustomed as undergraduates.
 It should be noted that research students sponsored by the UK Research Councils may, subject to the agreement of their supervisors, take reasonable holidays, not exceeding eight weeks in the year (including public holidays).
-Up to a maximum of four weeks holiday may be taken at the end of the period of the award.
+Up to a maximum of four weeks holiday may be taken at the end of the period of award.
 These Research Council rules may be used as a guide by all full-time research students not subject to the rules of other sponsoring bodies.

 Please note that funding bodies may also place restrictions on the amount of work students may undertake outside their studies.
-You should check the guidance provided by your funding body.
+You should check the information for scholarship holders webpage for details.